 CVE-2026-8947

-A use-after-free vulnerability exists in the DOM Bindings (WebIDL) component, which may allow an attacker to execute arbitrary code or cause a crash.
+A use-after-free vulnerability in the DOM: Bindings (WebIDL) component of Mozilla Firefox and Thunderbird may allow an unauthenticated attacker to perform arbitrary actions.

 Executive summary